3.6 Integration of young people in the labour market

 3. The dissemination of knowledge

-In its work to build up knowledge, STAR works together with various partners, such as researchers, consultancy firms, interest organisations, municipalities, unemployment benefit funds, etc.
+In its work to gather knowledge, STAR works together with various partners, such as researchers, consultancy firms, interest organisations, municipalities, unemployment benefit funds, etc.

 The continuous development and implementation of policy and legislation can be seen as a constant cycle comprised of four steps.
-In step 1, policy proposals that have been negotiated by political parties are articulated.
-In step 2, the political parties decide the legislation.
-In step 3, the legislation is implemented.
-In step 4, the effects of new initiatives and policies are evaluated.
-In these processes, evidence-based knowledge plays a crucial role, since it serves as an important source of input when designing new policies as well as the actual implementation of the employment policy.
+In step one, policy proposals that have been negotiated by political parties are articulated.
+In step two, the political parties decide the legislation.
+In step three, the legislation is implemented.
+In step four, the effects of new initiatives and policies are evaluated.
+Evidence-based knowledge plays a crucial role in these processes since it serves as an important source of input when designing new policies as well as the actual implementation of the employment policy.